MarcoTodescato/Sync-Aware-State-Estimator/README.md

 Download and untar the data inside the REPO folder.
 This should create a data/ subdirectory with the necessary data (.mat files) inside.

+Additional data related to the EPFL smart grid can be found [here](http://nanotera-stg2.epfl.ch/data/).
+Be aware that this must be converted into a suitable format before using them with this code.

 ## Contribute